dell/ansible-powermax/docs/modules/info.rst

             filter_operator: "lesser"
             filter_value: "10"

-    - name: Get the list of arrays for a given Unisphere host dellemc.powermax.info:
+    - name: Get the list of arrays for a given Unisphere host and register dellemc.powermax.info:
         unispherehost: "{{unispherehost}}"
         verifycert: "{{verifycert}}"